rust-embedded/discovery-mb2/mdbook/src/explore.md

 ### Sleeping

 All our programs have been continuously polling peripherals to see if there's anything that needs to be done.
 However, sometimes there's nothing to be done!
 At those times, the microcontroller should "sleep".

 When the processor sleeps, it stops executing instructions and this saves power.
 It's almost always a good idea to save power so your microcontroller should be sleeping as much as possible.
 But, how does it know when it has to wake up to perform some action?
-"Interrupts" (see below for what exactly those are) are one of the events that wake up the microcontroller but there are others and the `wfi` and `wfe` are the instructions that make the processor "sleep".
+Interrupts are one of the events that wake up the microcontroller but there are others.
+The ARM machine instructions `wfi` and `wfe` are the instructions that make the processor "sleep" waiting for an interrupt or event.

 ## Topics related to microcontroller capabilities